correctness-workshop/2020/index.md

 ---
 ### <a class="anchor" name="venue">Venue</a>

 This workshop will be a virtual event between 2:30 PM - 6:30 PM EDT.
 Presentations will be pre-recorded and presenters should be available to answer attendee questions via a live Q&A chat window.
-We will provide more details about the virtual platform later.
+Please use the SC20 Cadmium CD platform to access the event live at [https://www.eventscribe.com/2020/SC20](https://www.eventscribe.com/2020/SC20).

 ---
 ### <a class="anchor" name="program">Program</a>